Tick, Flea, Heartworm & Parasite Prevention

 Protecting your pets from warm weather parasites

 It's also about protecting your home and family!

 TREATMENT & PREVENTION

 And remember, any dog who goes outside can bring fleas inside and pass them on to an indoor cat.
-Be sure to use flea prevention on your indoor cats to protect your house from becoming infested.
-Ticks become active at 4 degrees Celsius and have 2 blooms - once in the early spring and again in the late fall.
+Be sure to use flea/tick prevention on your indoor cats to protect your house from becoming infested.
+Ticks become active at 4 degrees Celsius but can present at any degree and have 2 blooms - once in the early spring and again in the late fall.
 Ticks can infect both dogs and people with Lyme disease (as well as other tick borne diseases in the dog like Erlichia and Anaplasma).

 For more information on Lyme Disease, prevention and treatment in people click here to go to the Public Health Agency of Canada.
 This website has some great pictures of ticks and can answer a lot of questions you may have.

 Visit www.dogsandticks.com to find out what the incidence of Lyme or Heartworm is in the areas you may live or travel to.
 Idexx keeps a rolling 5 year total, each year the numbers increase for both Heartworm positive and Lyme positive dogs.
 Keep in mind this count may in fact be higher due to the number of dogs who never get tested.

 Areas in Ontario Known to Have Lyme Positive Ticks: